sinyuan1022/NetDefender/README.md

 run pigrelay<br>
 Start ryu first, then start pigrelay
 ```
-python3 pigrelay.py   #it is not run in background
+sudo python3 pigrelay.py   #it is not run in background

-python3 hpigrelay.py start   #it is run in background
+sudo python3 hpigrelay.py start   #it is run in background
 ```
 ![image](https://github.com/user-attachments/assets/5c1b3cd2-3a0e-40ed-a944-7626fb6b2dad)